Monterey Bay DUI and Criminal Defense Firm

 • Does the lawyer belong to any organizations or subscribe to publications regarding DUI defense?

 A good DUI lawyer is always educating himself or herself on the latest developments in the law.
 Make sure your lawyer subscribes to publications that deal with DUI law.
-It is a good idea to hire an attorney who is a member of an organization like California DUI Lawyers Association, which is committed to seeking justice for persons accused of DUI violations.
+It is a good idea to hire an attorney who is a member of an organization like the California DUI Lawyers Association, which is committed to seeking justice for persons accused of DUI violations.

 It is unethical for a lawyer to guarantee the outcome of a case.
 If your lawyer promises you a specific result, he or she is behaving unethically and you should find another lawyer to represent you.
 If the lawyer states or advertises that they "specialize" in DUI defense, you should be very concerned because the State Bar of California does not have a DUI "specialization."

-Most attorneys will offer you a free consultation or evaluation of your case.
+Most attorneys will offer you a free phone consultation or online evaluation of your case.
 You should take them up on it but do not feel pressured to hire them.
 Bottom line: You should at least consult with an attorney before your first court appearance.

 • Will the lawyer accept credit cards?